Pasta: Code di Topo

 Traditionally, this pasta is served with potatoes — a concept I couldn’t quite get my head around — but in Rovere, it is served in a simple sauce of garlic, chilis, olive oil and walnuts.
 This is one of my favorite pasta sauces, all the more so because I usually have all of those ingredients on hand.
 And that’s a good thing, since by the time you’ve decided to feast on mouse tails, you’ve pretty much ruled out going to the store.

-Tags: , , , , ,
+3 comments | , , , , ,

-3 Responses to “Pasta: Code di Topo”
+3 comments on “Pasta: Code di Topo”

 Very fun post, T&M–